 At Salford, you have the opportunity to participate in a wide variety of volunteering roles throughout your studies.
 These roles are for students with all skillsets and interests.
-Volunteering is a great addition to your studies as the roles give you the opportunity to develop your personal and professional skills, and only require a few hours of your time each week.
+Volunteering is a great addition to your studies as the roles give you the opportunity to develop your personal and professional skills.
+Plus, they only require a few hours of your time each week.

 Are you feeling a bit unsure about volunteering?
 Volunteering is a fantastic opportunity, and to prove it we’ve compiled a list of some of the benefits of volunteering.

 You make a difference to the lives of others